 Click here to download the eligibility and selection process document.

 Click here to complete the online application form.

 Recipients must submit an investment report to Yachting New Zealand within four weeks of the designated championship.

 2019: Seb Menzies & Blake McGlashan (boy's 420); and Helena Sanderson & Jack Honey (Nacra 15)

 Historically, the St John’s Rotary Trust supported one New Zealand youth sailor to attend CORK (Canadian Olympic Regatta, Kingston) each year.

-Since 2014 the scholarship has supported two young, talented New Zealand sailors to attend their class youth world championship regattas.
+Since 2014 the scholarship has supported two young, talented New Zealand sailors to attend their youth class world championship regattas.
 The $1000 scholarship subsidises the cost of attending the international event, making it more affordable for the recipients to compete.